The Restored Order of

 A priest friend is found of saying the liturgy has been changing since Jesus celebrated the Last Supper.
 The same is true of 'how,' we celebrate our sacraments.
 In this slideshow common question about the restored order will be answered.
 If you have other questions that were not answered click on the button below and send your question in to be answered.

 At this time in the history of the Roman Catholic Diocese of Prince Albert, the sacraments of initiation for children has been restored.
-This means that children who have reached the age of discretion will receive confirmation prior to their reception of first communion.
+This means that children who have reached the age of reason will receive confirmation prior to their reception of first communion.

 Why was this done?